akeneo/pim-helpcenter/content/md/what-is/what-is-an-attribute-group.md

 ![in the product form](../img/Products_ExampleofAttributeGroups.gif)

-If an attribute group is not used for the product family, then the attribute group does not appear in the product form when you edit your product.
+If none of the attributes added into an attribute group is used by a product family, the attribute group will not appear in the product form.

 You can also add, delete, and define an order in attribute groups, please refer to [Manage your attribute groups](/articles/manage-your-attribute-groups.html).

 # Specificity for the Enterprise Edition

 :::ee
-In the Enterprise Edition, you can define permissions on attribute groups, meaning you can define groups of users that are allowed to edit attributes belonging to the groups or only allow them to view attribute’s values.
+In the Enterprise Edition, you can set permissions on attribute groups.
+You can restrict the view or the enrichment of attributes to one or more groups of users.
+Some users will then be able to edit attributes, others will only have a view permission to consult attributes values, and some others won't be able to access this data.

 For instance, Marketing team will only be able to enrich attributes that have been added to the `Marketing` attribute group, they will be able to view `Technical` information though.
 :::